NavigationContentFooter

 Choose 1-4 [1]:

-Enter the number corresponding to the editor of your choice, or alternatively press Enter to use the default choice, nano - which is the most user-friendly option.
+Enter the number corresponding to the editor of your choice, or press Enter to use the default choice, nano - which is the most user-friendly option.

 2. Edit your crontab by adding your tasks at the end of the file.